dnsvee/Java/Forth/README.md

 # Forth interpreter

 Attempt to create a Forth interpreter in Java.
-Works a little bit right now.
+Some things work.
 Lots of functionality still missing.

 Forth is a programming language with very little syntax and simple semantics.

-When running the ForthTest.class file you will see a command prompt like
->>>
+Where other languages have functions or methods Forth has words.
+Parameters are passed to words and values are returned from words by placing them on a globally available stack.
+Words (right now) don't have a local enviroment for local variables.

-Forth commands look like this:
+A Forth command looks like this:
-1 2 + puts

-This means 1 and 2 are put on a globally available stack.
-First the command '+' is run which pops both numbers from the stack and adds them together.
-The 'puts' command pops the result from the stack and displays it.

-## Some commands and control structures

-TOS means top-of-stack.

-Adding two numbers
 1 2 +
-3

-Substracting two numbers
-1 2 -
--1

-Multiplying two numbers
-2 3 **
-8

-Dividing two numbers
+This first puts the two numbers on the stack and then it runs the '+' command; it will pop the values from the stack, add them together and then it will place the return value on the stack.

+A stack output can be displayed with 'puts'.
+The 'nl' command displays a newline.

+So '1 2 + puts nl' will output 3 and a newline

+Comparing numbers is done with the the commands '< > <= >= ==':
-8 2 /
+3 2 >
-4
+5 6 <

+This will cosume both numbers and place a boolean on the stack.

+Every object can be compared with every other object according Java's in 'equals' semantics.

+## Strings

+If Forth does not recognize a word it will consider it a string that is put on the stack as is.
+Prefacing a word with " will treat the word as a string.
+Strings can have embedded spaces in them prefaced with a backslash and it su[[orts the \s and \n escape sequence.

+These are all valid strings

+Hello
+" Hello
+Hello\ world!
+Line\sone\nLine\stwo\n

+## Stack ordering

+Objects on the stack can be rearranged if necessary.
+Here is an overview:

+'dup'  create's a copy of the TOS
+'swap' swaps the two to objects with each other
+'drop' drops the top object
+'nip'  drops the object below the TOS
-Displaying the TOS
+'over' duplicates the object under the TOS
-16 puts
-16

-Comparing numbers:
-1 2 <
-true

-1 2 >
-false

-PI cos
-1

-10 log
-2.30258.....
+There is also a second stack with the operators:

+'twirl' swaps top of first and second stack
+'raise' moves from main to second stack
+'lower' moves from second stack to main

+## Lambdas

+A lambda groups statement in a single block and you can call the block using 'call':

+[ something ] call

+Lambdas on the stack are represented with numbers and placed by default on the second stack.

+## Conditional

+The if/then/else construct found in other languages is implemented as follows.

+boolean [ called when true ] [ called when false ] test

+'test' consumes the boolean on the top of the stack and if it is true it will call the first lambda otherwise it will call the second one.

+## Looping

+The while or fo rloop construct found in other languages is implemented as follows:

+[ condition ] [ loop body ] while

+The 'while' word fill first call the 'condiiton' lambda and it expects a boolean to be the TOS.
+If it is true it will call the second lambda once.
+When the boolean is false if will stop.

 ## Constants

 true, false, e, PI

-## Strings

-If Forth does not recognize a word it will consider it a string that is put on the stack as is.

-The following will put the string hello\ world on the stack and print it to standard outpu

-hello\ world puts

-## Condition

-This control struct will display smaller since 1 is smaller than 2.

-1 2 < if smaller else larger then puts